Juan Natalicio González: Politician and writer

 Natalicio was associated with some of the intellectuals of the Colorado Party.
-His links with people like Juan O'Leary, Fulgencio R. Moreno and Antolín Irala—among others—made possible for him to achieve prominence in the party's organization and propaganda machinery.
+His links with people like Juan O'Leary, Fulgencio Moreno and Antolín Irala—among others—made possible for him to achieve prominence in the party's organization and propaganda machinery.
 Very soon he became the main writer for some newspapers linked to the Colorado Party, like Patria, Colorado, and El País.
 During this time he published some books of poetry, political commentary, and historical essays.

 In 1920 he moved to Buenos Aires, Argentina, where he worked for a major publishing company.
 His duties allowed him to travel all over South America and meet politicians, writers, and intellectuals from different South American countries.

 In 1923 he moved to Paris, to work with a Paraguayan publishing company.
 He spent two years in Europe, returning to Paraguay at the end of 1924.

 After he returned to Asunción, he became more active in the Colorado Party.
 He reached higher positions in the Party's organization and, by 1926, he was one of the leading party members who negotiatiated for a new electoral law with the ruling Liberals.